tox-dev/tox/README.md

 ## How it works

-tox creates virtual environments for all configured tox `testenvs`, installs the project and other necessary dependencies in it and runs the configured set of commands.
+tox creates virtual environments for all configured so called `testenvs`, it then installs the project and other necessary dependencies and runs the configured set of commands.

 ![tox flow](https://tox.readthedocs.io/en/latest/_images/tox_flow.png)